lucidrains/nuwa-pytorch/README.md

 - [ ] offer a colab with moving mnist example, conditioned on present digits
 - [ ] rotary embeddings for encoder
 - [ ] able to add convnext blocks to other layers in vqgan vae - adopt exponentially increasing dimensions through layers
+- [ ] make training as easy as running CLI commands, similar to stylegan2-pytorch

 ## Citations